 NY regulator says U.S. non-bank mortgage servicers growing too quickly

-"We are seeing far too many struggling homeowners getting caught in a vortex of lost paperwork, unexplained fees and avoidable foreclosures," he said.
+"We are seeing far too many struggling homeowners getting caught in a vortex of lost paperwork, unexplained fees and avoidable foreclosures," Lawsky said.

-The regulator took aim at one unidentified firm that he said quadrupled in size in about a year and now services more than $400 billion in loans.
-He said the firm said it could service distressed loans at a 70 percent lower cost than the rest of the industry.
+In his remarks on Wednesday, Lawsky took aim at one unidentified firm that he said quadrupled in size in about a year and now services more than $400 billion in loans.
+He said the firm has said it could service distressed loans at a 70 percent lower cost than the rest of the industry.

 Lawsky said regulators have to ask whether such so-called efficiencies are "too good to be true."

-Other non-bank servicers among the top 10 include Nationstar Mortgage, PHH Mortgage, and Walter Investment Management.
+Other non-bank servicers among the top 10 include Nationstar Mortgage Holdings Inc, PHH Mortgage, and Walter Investment Management.